- When and where will SNCURCS be held?

 Who is eligible to present their work at SNCURCS?

-Any undergraduate student currently enrolled at an institution of higher education in North Carolina.
-This means any and all undergraduate students at community colleges and four-year colleges/universities.
+Any undergraduate student currently enrolled at an institution of higher education in North Carolina is eligible to present at SNCURCS.
+This includes any and all undergraduate students at community colleges and four-year colleges/universities.
 In addition, high school students from select programs are eligible.
 The research/scholarship/creative work could be from a class (like independent research), participation in an undergraduate research experience, or other funded projects with a faculty mentor, even if you volunteered your time to the project.
 If you carried out the work as an undergraduate but are now enrolled as a graduate student, you are eligible to present.

 High school students may apply to present their work also.
 Please discuss with your teacher/mentor and email email@example.com for information.